vinayakjjw/apk-analyzer/replit.md

 # Overview

 APK Analysis Tool is a Streamlit-based web application for analyzing Android APK files.
 The tool provides comprehensive metadata extraction, security analysis, and comparison capabilities for Android applications.
 Users can upload APK files to examine their structure, permissions, features, signatures, and other technical details.
-The application supports both single APK analysis and side-by-side comparison of two APKs.
+The application supports single APK analysis, batch analysis of multiple APKs, and side-by-side comparison of two APKs with intelligent security concern detection.

 # User Preferences